Rescue

 3.1 Utility Rope

-This rope is made of Organic Fiber and cannot be used in life-saving activities.
-It is used to secure rescue equipment.
-It is made by connecting several fibers so its strength is in doubt.
-Water and other chemicals damage this very fast.
-The material used (Cotton, Vanilla, Jute, sisal, and all-natural fiber.
+This rope is made of Organic Fiber and cannot be used in life saving activates.
+It is used to secure the rescue equipment.
+It is made by connecting several fiber so it strength is in doubt.
+Water and other chemical damage this very fast.
+The material is used (Cotton, Vanilla, Jute, sisal and all natural fiber.
 These ropes cannot bear temperature.

 This rope is made of inorganic fibers.
-There it is a single fiber throughout the rope which enhances the strength of the rope.
-Polypropylene, polyester, and polyethylene material is used to make these.
-These are good against water, chemical, and temperature to a certain level.
+There it is a single fiber throughout the rope which enhances the strength of rope.
+Polypropylene, polyester and polyethylene material is used to make these.
+These are good against water, chemical and temperature to a certain level.

 1. Care of Ropes